My friend Caoilfhionn gave me this great present, a book called… 100 Artists’ Manifestos’ by Alex Danchev.

 Further reading led me to this article… ’11 Manifestos That Could Change Your Life’ click HERE I recommend going into every link on this one, it’s that good.

 Taking inspiration from the book and from the article I thought I’d give it a go.
 I went with Dali’s format, a list, complete with ahem, self portrait.
-But this is by no means the end of the exercise.
-Rather it’s what my friend Marichit would call ‘seeds’ for something more, something I think I have started today with this post.

 So how about that for a weekend challenge?
 To write your own personal or artist manifesto?
 It’s fun, you should try it.
 My list is below.